H3nSte1n/coverage-badge-creator/README.md

 ## Usage

-1. First, set up your test environment so that it creates a test summary for you
+1. First you need to set up your test environment.

     * jest

-    In jest config you need to add 'json-summary' to coverageReporters. https://jestjs.io/docs/en/configuration
+      > In jest config you need to add 'json-summary' to coverageReporters. https://jestjs.io/docs/en/configuration

     * mocha
       ```sh